When is it time to replace a legacy ERP system?

 • Reviewing the market to see what is available within the budget

-• Short-listing prospective suppliers and obtaining proposals from them
+• Shortlisting suppliers and requesting detailed proposals

-Lastly; there may be new business paradigms on the horizon, such as increased exposure to e-commerce or the opening of subsidiaries in other countries that will need local language versions of the software that are not currently available.
+Lastly, there may be new business paradigms on the horizon, such as increased exposure to e-commerce or the opening of subsidiaries in other countries that will need local language versions of the software that are not currently available.

-Advice elsewhere on this website includes the recommendation that the core in-house team for an ERP implementation should never be wholly disbanded but should be retained to ensure that system changes (from everything from upgrades to replacement) can be proactive.
-When that advice is taken, the team can periodically reconvene to review the likelihood and impact of the above triggers so that expensive surprises can be avoided.
+Advice elsewhere on this website includes the recommendation that the core in-house team for an ERP implementation should never be wholly disbanded but should be retained to ensure that system changes (from everything from upgrades to replacements) can be proactive.

 author image